Boukebya/GE-Watch/README.md

 - GMT time management on Clock creation
 - Switch button to switch format AM/PM - 24 hours
 - Manage AM/PM and 24 hours format management
-- Delete button for a clock [TODO]
+- Delete button for a clock
 - Button to add a clock with GMT time management [TODO]
+- Synchronize clock (Can't use NTP) [TODO]

 ## Class diagram